sir-wilhelm/SmartHunter/README.md

 ## How to update

-- Following the commit https://github.com/gabrielefilipp/SmartHunter/commit/305b8a55eb4cd40c31a06a30ab862b4f803baa84 I've added an AutoUpdater module to this Application.
+- SmartHunter automatically checks the latest release, and if a new version is released it will auto download, extract, and clean up the old files.
-- To enable this feature just set the key 'AutomaticallyCheckAndDownloadUpdates' to 'true', if present, otherwise just add it, to the file `Config.json`.
+- To disable this feature set `AutomaticallyCheckAndDownloadUpdates` to `false` in `Config.json`.
-- NOTE that this feature is already active if it's the first time you follow the "How to install" steps and download the mentioned files in a new directory.
-- To force an update just delete the file `Versions.json` and restart the application.
+- You can always grab the latest version from the [releases](https://github.com/sir-wilhelm/SmartHunter/releases) page.

+# How to use custom data

+- To better support auto updates the .json data files are recreated by default.
+- To change/use custom data files set `UseCustomData` to `true` in `Config.json`.

 ## How to create and use new localizations